andrewdwallo/transmatic/README.md

 $translatedText = Transmatic::translate('Hello World', 'es'); // Hola Mundo
 ```
-This method also updates your Source Locale's translations based on the text passed in, ensuring that new strings are stored for future use.
+This method also updates the translations in your Source Locale based on the text passed in, ensuring that new strings are stored for future use.

 ### Translating Multiple Strings